CU Museum of Natural History

 Working with Native American communities to learn about, properly display, and better care for our collections.
 Encouraging reciprocal, long term relationships with source communities.
 Providing opportunities for students to learn collaborative practices.

-Oral History Project and Documentary in collaboration with the Mandan Hidatsa Arikara Nation and the Case family (Rev. Harold Case donated the MHA collection at the CU Museum of Natural History).
+Oral History Project, Photograph Digitization, and Video Documentary in collaboration with the Mandan Hidatsa Arikara Nation and the Case family (Rev. Harold Case donated the MHA collection at the CU Museum of Natural History).

 NAGPRA Consultation and Documentation Grants.
 Currently working on two separate grants with two tribes to document and consult on ethnographic collections.
 Grant-funded registrar is inventorying tribes’ materials in our collection and working with NAGPRA liaisons to provide more accurate information for the museum catalogue and to identify which items should be considered under the Native Graves Protection and Repatriation Act (1990).
 For more information about NAGPRA grants see http://www.nps.gov/nagpra/grants/INDEX.HTM.